-Organisations will continue to embrace new ways of working to mitigate the impacts of the pandemic.
+Organizations will continue to embrace new ways of working to mitigate the impacts of the pandemic.
 Among commercial executives, business agility is the third most important business priority this year, yet only 18% report their business is highly agile.
-CGI research indicates that those organisations with high business agility outperform their peers by a factor of 2-3 times in terms of revenue and profitable growth.
+CGI research indicates that those organizations with high business agility outperform their peers by a factor of 2-3 times in terms of revenue and profitable growth.

 Rethinking the technology supply chain

-The pandemic highlighted the importance of the technology supply chain to pivot to new realities with agility and elasticity, and to build more resilience into how organisations deliver their products and services.
-When asked to rank top innovation investments, executives cite modernisation, automation and robotics, and cloud technologies, which are the key elements of modern and resilient technology supply chains.
+The pandemic highlighted the importance of the technology supply chain to pivot to new realities with agility and elasticity, and to build more resilience into how organizations deliver their products and services.
+When asked to rank top innovation investments, executives cite modernization, automation and robotics, and cloud technologies, which are the key elements of modern and resilient technology supply chains.